Rohit200792/3D_Crack_Propogation_Simulator/README.md

 # CrackMeshDatToPVD
-This project shows how to convert a .dat file into .csv, .vtk, .vtp and .pvd file compatible for time varying visualization in Para View.
+A 3D Visualization for Crack Propagation.
+This project shows how to convert a 2D planar data for crack boundary into a corresponding 3D view.
+It also show how to convert a .dat file into a  .csv, .vtk, .vtp and .pvd file compatible for time varying visualization in Para View.
 A sample input .dat file format is included for reference.

 There are two .py files crackGenPlane.py and crackGen3D.py.